vidhyapkishore/goodhands/README.md

 1. Clone the repository using `git clone https://github.com/your-username/your-repository.git`
 2. Navigate to the project directory using `cd your-repository`
 3. Install the required dependencies using `npm install`
+4. Install the Python dependencies using pip install -r requirements.txt
-4. Start the development server using `npm start`
+5. Start the development server using `npm start`
-5. Navigate to `http://localhost:3000` to view the application
+6. Navigate to `http://localhost:3000` to view the application

 ## Usage